 These are basically haystack cookies that you can form into a nest shape.
 Put in colorful jelly beans, and you have a nest full of beautiful spring eggs.

 When I made these for the first time with my kids, I braced myself for a mess, but it was easier than I thought it would be.
 I also didn’t think that they would come out looking nice on our first try, but we were pleasantly surprised.
 They were quick, easy, super cute, and most importantly, delicious!

 The first batch that I made, I used Chow Mein noodles.
 You can find them in the Asian section of any grocery store.
 I mixed up the ingredients and then scooped the mixture into muffin tins to form the nest.
 (You can use the back of a spoon to break up the pieces a little bit more to form it into a nest shape).
-For the other half of the batch, I just spooned some onto parchment paper and formed the nest shape by hand.
-Both methods were easy to do and I can’t say which method is better.
+For the other batch, I just spooned the chow mein and chocolate mixture onto parchment paper and formed the nest shape by hand.
+Both methods were easy and I can’t say which method is better.
 They just formed a little different shaped nest.